 I’m not talking pancakes in the shape of Captain’s America’s profile here.
 That would be nice, but mama lacks skills and time.
 These are easy animal-shaped pancakes that will make my kids laugh and appreciate my efforts, and only require standard geometric shapes.

 To add some extra nutrients to our breakfast for dinner, I use PediaSure Sidekicks shakes where it calls for milk in our favorite pancake recipe.
 My kids like the Vanilla Shake in their pancakes for the added flavor.
 When I first made them, they commented how good they were.
 I pretended not to be offended by their surprise.
 But come on, I can cook..sometimes.

-Each shake is a source of 7g protein, 3g fiber, and 25 essential vitamins and minerals for kids who are growing fine but missing key nutrients.
+Each shake is a source of 7g protein and 3g fiber.
 When we’re home, I can use them in my cooking.
 When we’re on the go, then the kids can drink one right before practice to hold them over until dinner.
 Even though I find them in the baby section at Walmart, all my kids enjoy them!

 A fan favorite ever since my youngest daughter ate them at Bob Evans.
 All you need is 3 circle pancakes, 2 half the size of the others.
 Cut two banana slices for the nose, add chocolate chips for the eyes and cut a small circle pancake in half for the ears.
 Add some bacon for an extra touch if you’d like.
 But maybe turkey bacon, so the pig pancake isn’t offended.

 All you need is 2 round pancakes and a half of a smaller round pancake for the head.
 Add some chocolate chips for spots.
 I just used chocolate syrup for the antenna (or is it antennae?).
 It came out looking a little Loki helmet-ish, but my kids dig Loki, so they thought I was cool.